turlucode/ros-docker-gui/README.md

 [See here](#running-the-image-as-current-user) how to run a container.

 # Getting Started
-The idea is to have HW accelerated GUIs with docker.
+The idea is to have HW accelerated GUIs with Docker.
 Generally it has proven that this is a challenging task.
 Graphics card companies like NVIDIA, already provide solutions for their platform.
-Running X11 applications within a docker container is proven for the last years.
+Running X11 applications within a Docker container is proven for the last years.
 However, Wayland support remains still a bit challenging, but at least for our ROS containers we can assume it is supported :cake:.